panweichao01/panweichao01.github.io/index.md

 - **[Feb.
 2025]** National first prize of the 2025 lanqiao Cup Competition!
 - **[Jan.
 2025]** The article on Real-Time object detection was accepted by Journal of Real-Time Image Processing (First author and corresponding author).
 - **[Jan.
 2025]** The article on road disease detection was accepted by Applied Sciences (First author).
+- **[March.
+2024]** The article on correcting factuality hallucination in LLM was accepted by 2024 IJCNN.

 {% include_relative _includes/publications.md %}